Launch rate

 Best-fit usercandidates optimizing one resume against one job descriptionusers who want one broad job-search workspace

-RoleWorth decision layerUse RoleWorth before Jobscan when the job needs worth scoring, ghost-risk checks, proof match, and an Apply / Maybe / Skip decision.Use RoleWorth before JobOS when the job needs worth scoring, ghost-risk checks, proof match, and an Apply / Maybe / Skip decision.
+RoleWorth job-worth checkUse RoleWorth before Jobscan when the job needs worth scoring, ghost-risk checks, job-quality signal, and a Pursue / Maybe / Skip decision.Use RoleWorth before JobOS when the job needs worth scoring, ghost-risk checks, job-quality signal, and a Pursue / Maybe / Skip decision.

 01 · Alt strengths